ryphon/zomboid-k8s/README.md

 - This isn't for the faint of heart.
 Like at all.
 I'm on day 3 before writing this up.
 - You should know k8s decently well before you try to make a game server work with it.
 - I set up a dedicated node as a game server, 4 vcpu, 12g ram, and an SSD backing the whole VM.
+- The node has a taint with gotm=true:NoExecute (game of the month, will probably use this server for other games).
+- Node also has a label with gotm: "true", and the statefulset sets up an affinity.
+Game -> Node, easy.
 - The config dir is an example of the .ini and .lua files that I use.
 You should customize them properly.
 - The .ini and .lua files should be named accordingly to your server name.
 It matters.
 - Note the containers environment vars will nearly always overwrite the configs.